Games & Quizzes

 /ˈtəCHiNG/

 Arousing your sympathy; moving. concerning.
-To get involved with (used in negative).
+To affect feelings, especially by causing sympathy.

 /ˌəndərˈnēTH/

-situated directly below something. part or side of something facing towards ground.
-Located under or below something.
+On the lower side or bottom of something. part or side of something facing towards ground. situated directly below.

 /strāt/